aayushhks/kotlin-practices/Practice_2/README.md

 ## State and recomposition

 **Which composable owns the application state?** `FocusPlanRoute` owns it.
-It holds `subject`, `minutesText` and `plan`, runs the validation, and passes plain values plus callbacks down to `FocusPlanScreen`, which owns nothing of its own and only draws what it is handed.
+It holds `subject`, `minutesText` and `plan`, does the validation, and passes the values and callbacks down to `FocusPlanScreen`.
+That screen holds no state of its own and only draws what it is given.

-**Why are the text-field values stored as `String` rather than `Int`?** An `OutlinedTextField` gives back exactly what the user typed, including an empty field or a half-finished number.
-An `Int` cannot represent `""` or a value still being typed, so keeping the raw `String` keeps the field and the state in step, and the app converts only at the moment it needs a number.
+**Why are the text field values stored as String rather than Int?** An `OutlinedTextField` hands back exactly what the user typed, which can be an empty field or a number that is still half typed.
+An `Int` cannot hold `""`, so I keep the raw `String` and convert it only when I actually need a number.

-**Why is `toIntOrNull()` safer than `toInt()` here?** `toInt()` throws a `NumberFormatException` on anything that is not a number, so typing `abc` or clearing the field would crash the app. `toIntOrNull()` returns `null` instead, and the validation simply treats `null` as invalid input.
+**Why is toIntOrNull() safer than toInt() here?** `toInt()` throws a `NumberFormatException` on anything that is not a number, so typing `abc` or clearing the field would crash the app. `toIntOrNull()` returns `null` instead, and my validation treats `null` as invalid.

-**What state change causes the button to be recomposed?** `canCreatePlan` is derived from `subject` and `minutesText` rather than stored separately.
-Editing either field writes to its `MutableState`, Compose marks the code that read it as out of date, and the button recomposes with a new `enabled` value.
+**What state change causes the button to be recomposed?** `canCreatePlan` is worked out from `subject` and `minutesText` instead of being stored on its own.
+Editing either field writes to its `MutableState`, Compose sees that the button read that value, and the button recomposes with a new `enabled` value.

-**What does `rememberSaveable` preserve that a local variable would not?** A plain variable is reset on every recomposition, and `remember` survives recomposition but not Activity recreation. `rememberSaveable` writes to the saved instance state bundle, so both text fields are still filled in after the emulator is rotated.
+**What does rememberSaveable preserve that a local variable would not?** A plain variable resets on every recomposition, and `remember` survives recomposition but not the Activity being recreated. `rememberSaveable` saves to the instance state bundle, so both text fields are still filled in after the emulator rotates.